PA-Boot: A Formally Verified Authentication Protocol for Multiprocessor Secure Boot: Formal Verification

 \cref{lem:security-low-M} states that if a (challenge, challenge-response, or response) packet is modified by a man-in-the-middle attack (adversarial behavior \cref{attack-chip}), {\system} should raise an error-specific alarm by visiting the corresponding $\type{ERR}$ state (after the $\type{ATTK}$ state) and finally terminate in the $\type{ABORT}$ state.

-\paragraph*{\it Mechanized Proof in Isabelle/HOL} In order to formally verify that our specification $\spec_l$ satisfies the low-level properties on both functional correctness (\cref{lem:invariant-low}) and security (\cref{lem:security-low-B,lem:security-low-M}), we further decompose these lemmas into a set of \emph{auxiliary lemmas} to account for different segments of a run.
-Then, by manually (the \enquote{interactive} nature of a proof assistant) chaining these auxiliary lemmas using the Isabelle/HOL proof engine, we obtain a fully mechanized proof that all possible runs of $\spec_l$ (i.e., all possible executions of {\system}) fulfil the requirements on functional correctness and security. \Cref{tab:proof} collects the statistics with regard to the proof efforts conducted in Isabelle/HOL, which amount roughly to 8 person-months.
+\paragraph*{\textbf Mechanized proof in Isabelle/HOL} In our specification $\spec_l$, an agent BSP/AP can extend a trace (i.e., a \emph{run} $\run$ of $\spec_l$) in any way permitted by the protocol.
+An adversarial behavior can also change the current state and extend a trace.
+Low-level properties on both functional correctness and security are formalized as trace properties and proved by induction on traces of $\spec_l$.
+In particular, security properties \cref{lem:security-low-B,lem:security-low-M} both cover different possible traces of $\spec_l$ (corresponding to different attack scenarios).
+Therefore, we further decompose these lemmas into a set of \emph{auxiliary lemmas} to account for different traces and prove by induction on each trace.
+Then, by chaining these auxiliary lemmas together in Isabelle/HOL, we obtain a fully mechanized proof that all possible traces of $\spec_l$ (i.e., all possible executions of {\system}) fulfill the requirements on functional correctness and security. \Cref{tab:proof} collects the statistics with regard to the proof efforts conducted in Isabelle/HOL, which amount roughly to 8 person-months.